-Of course, the open regionalism which we must now operate, in an era of globalization and trade liberalization, means that the transformation of intra-CARICOM production and trade must be pursued on an internationally competitive basis, so as to increase and defend the jobs we create within the Community.
+The open regionalism which we must now display, in an era of globalization and trade liberalization, means that the transformation of intra-CARICOM production and trade must be pursued on an internationally competitive basis.
+This would increase and defend the jobs we create within the Community.

-On the level of inter-governmental cooperation in functional matters, there has also been some encouraging fulfillment of the promise of post-federal West Indian unity.
+On the level of inter-governmental cooperation in functional matters, there has also been some encouraging fulfillment of the promise of postfederal West Indian unity.

-The University of the West Indies, established as a regional institution ten years before the federal experiment with strong intergovernmental support, has been going through a process of expansion and strengthening, to deliver better tertiary education and training, and to execute the applied research, necessary for social and economic development.
+The University of the West Indies, established as a regional institution ten years before the federal experiment, with strong inter-governmental support, has been going through a process of expansion and strengthening, to deliver better tertiary education and training, and to execute the applied research necessary for social and economic development.

 The Caribbean Examination Council (CXC) is another example of how the promise of West Indian unity is being fulfilled.

 Individual national systems, in addition to their higher aggregate cost, would in all likelihood provide a service of uneven and indifferent quality.

-In any recapitulation of major areas of achievement in the CARICOM region, one cannot fail to mention the Caribbean Development Bank.
+In any recapitulation of major areas of achievement in the CARICOM region, one cannot fail to mention the Caribbean Development Bank (CDB).
 This premier regional development finance institution has been a strategic collective instrument for social and economic transformation in the Caribbean Community.